Mylinde/dracut-efiboot-helper/readme.md

 **Notes**
 ----------

-*   Ensure the kernel version passed as a parameter matches the one being removed.
 *   This script assumes the UEFI boot entries were created by the corresponding Postinst script.
 *   This script is designed for use in Debian-based systems but can be adapted for other distributions with minor adjustments.